-Non-exam assessment Assessment method Description Non-exam assessment 60% of the technical award Externally-set 120 marks Internally marked and externally moderated The completion time for the non-exam assessment is 17 hours.
-The non-exam assessment will assess the learner's ability to effectively draw together their knowledge, understanding and skills from across the whole vocational area.
-The non-exam assessment will target assessment objectives (AOs) AO1, AO2, AO3, AO4 and AO5.
-Non-exam assessment availability The learner should not undertake the non-exam assessment until all content areas have been delivered.
-This is to ensure learners are in a position to complete the non-exam assessment successfully.
-A different non-exam assessment brief will be released every September.
+Non-exam assessment (NEA) Assessment method Description NEA 60% of the technical award Externally set 120 marks Internally marked and externally moderated The completion time for the NEA is 17 hours plus 2 hours preparation and research time.
+The NEA will assess the learner's ability to effectively draw together their knowledge, understanding and skills from across the whole vocational area.
+The NEA will target the following assessment objectives (AOs): AO1, AO2, AO3, AO4 and AO5.
+NEA availability The learner should not undertake the NEA until all content areas have been delivered.
+This is to ensure learners are in a position to complete the NEA successfully.
+A different NEA brief will be released every September.

-Non-exam assessment
+Non-exam assessment (NEA)

-Non-exam assessment encourages the learner to combine elements of their learning and to show accumulated knowledge and understanding across the content areas.
+NEA encourages the learner to combine elements of their learning and to show accumulated knowledge and understanding across the content areas.

-Non-exam assessment enables the learner to show their ability to integrate and apply knowledge, understanding and skills with breadth and depth.
-It also requires them to demonstrate their capability to apply knowledge, understanding and skills across a range of units and learning outcomes that are being assessed.
+NEA enables the learner to show their ability to integrate and apply knowledge, understanding and skills with breadth and depth.
+It also requires them to demonstrate their capability to apply knowledge, understanding and skills across all content areas that are being assessed.

-The non-exam assessment is internally assessed work and should be completed by the learner in accordance with the qualification specification.
-Information on delivery guidance and assessment hours for the internal assessment will be available in the non-exam assessment brief.
-To support with this, we have also created a sample non-exam assessment brief, which is available on the qualification page under support materials.
+The NEA is internally assessed work and should be completed by the learner in accordance with the qualification specification.
+Information on delivery guidance and assessment hours for the internal assessment will be available in the NEA brief.
+To support with this, we have also created a sample NEA brief, which is available on the qualification page under support materials.
 A representative number of assessment hours should be timetabled into the scheme of work.
 Internal assessment hours must be administered outside of scheduled teaching and learning hours and should be supervised and assessed by the teacher.